Bundeswehr: Reorientation

 In 2015, as a result of the Annexation of Crimea by the Russian Federation, Germany announced what was termed "a major increase" in defense spending.
 In May 2015, the German government approved an increase in defense spending, at the time 1.3% of GDP, by 6.2% over the following five years, allowing the Ministry of Defense to fully modernize the army.
 The 2015 reform set a required strength of 185,000 soldiers.
 Plans were also announced to significantly expand the tank fleet to a potential number of 328, order 131 more Boxer armored personnel carriers, increase the submarine fleet, and to develop a new fighter jet to replace the Panavia Tornado.
 Germany considered increasing the size of the army, and in May 2016 it announced it would spend €130 billion on new equipment by 2030 and add nearly 7,000 soldiers by 2023 in the first German military expansion since the end of the Cold War.
 In February 2017, the German government announced another expansion, which would increase the number of its professional soldiers by 20,000 by 2024.

+As of May 2025, the Bundeswehr is permanently stationing a full armored brigade abroad for the first time in its postwar history.
+The 45th Panzer Brigade “Litauen” based in Lithuania, is part of Germany’s broader Zeitenwende strategy to reinforce NATO’s eastern flank and transition from rotational deployments to structural forward presence.
+The brigade is expected to include 2,000 personnel by 2026, with additional supporting infrastructure provided jointly with Lithuania.